What’s Working

 Solution One: Leverage partnerships to make strategic media interventions

-- Finally, it’s equally important to focus on credibility and partner with organizations that people can trust.
-This could mean prioritizing expert and cultural voices like those of artists and scientists.
+• Finally, it’s equally important to focus on credibility and partner with organizations that people can trust.
+This could mean prioritizing artists and scientists.

 Solution Two: Reframe grief and apathy into action

-- Going beyond traditional media channels like podcasts and Op-Eds, Mundo Común grounds participants in climate action through experiential, embodied storytelling, which includes weeklong guided immersions in the Amazon rainforest.
-After Anilda, a survivor of violence in Colombia and an ecological activist, completed the retreat, she realized she could restore her hometown through regenerative tourism.
-Stories like Anilda’s embody what Paul Redman calls “heroic narratives” that ignite positive chain reactions for change.
-“It’s through finding heroes that we are inspired to make a difference,” Redman said.
+• Going beyond traditional media channels like podcasts and Op-Eds, mundo común grounds participants in climate action through experiential, embodied storytelling, which includes weeklong guided immersions in the Amazon rainforest.
+After Enilda, an ecological activist, completed the retreat, she realized she could transform her land into a refugia—a place where ecosystems are restored after catastrophes.
+Stories like Enilda’s embody what Paul Redman calls “heroic narratives” that ignite positive chain reactions for change.
+In addition to these narratives, Redman also envisions a space for dialogue on forgiveness like a Climate Truth and Reconciliation Commission.
+“We can hear stories of how fossil fuels are impacting Indigenous communities, and the CEO who was there at the time can hear these stories and ask for forgiveness” Redman explained.
+“In that process, you create a vision for collective dreaming and collective work to solve the climate crisis.”

-- It’s not about telling people what to do; it’s about giving them the resources to solve climate issues in their own ways that are also community specific.
+• It’s not about telling people what to do; it’s about sharing resources so they are better able to respond to climate issues in their own communities.
 For example, INUTW offers a career development program with nearly 100 Indigenous creatives, whom they help to build networks, expand their capacity to engage NGOs and political movements, and garner support from the film industry.

 ‘Good Laws, Bad Implementation’: